himanshughub/SpectraShield/README.md

 <mark>list_of_false_positive_hashes.txt</mark>: For excluding specific hashes from dashboard results

 <mark>list_of_false_positive_process_name.txt</mark>: For excluding specific process names from dashboard results

+## What to expect in future version of this software:

+- Adding more threat intelligence platform APIs integration such as Any.run, ctx.io, AlienVault, malshare.com, etc.
+- Increasing the performace by using parallel processing.
+- Adding AI and ML capabilities to provide insights on suspicious processes running.

 ## Citation
 If you found this repository helpful, please cite my Github repository link & name in your post :)